LisaCBrown/LisaLearnsGit/README.md

 Test repository for learning Git and GitHub.
 Following instructions provided by Steve.
 The following information was provided by Steve.
 Changing this file to have something to commit.
+Making a new change for a new branch and then commit.

 # test-cdss-git-training-repo #